 He's a businessman.

-And they're gonna make Trump look bad.
+And they're going to make Trump look bad.

 So what does Trump do?

-He comes out and says, It's very dangerous where I'm going, but I'm still going.
+He comes out and says, it's very dangerous where I'm going, but I'm still going.

-And it's very unfortunate that somebody in Washington pulled these courageous border patrol agents away.
+And it's very unfortunate that somebody in Washington pulled these courageous Border Patrol agents away.

-They're never gonna win this contest.
+They're never going to win this contest.

-They're never gonna be able to.
+They're never going to be able to.

-This is reason I opened the program today with a very salient point.
+I opened the program today with a very salient point.

-I'm gonna remind you again.
+I'm going to remind you again.

 This is Thursday.

-It is depending on when you start counting five or six days from when McCain Trump made this supposedly end of career statement about John McCain.
+It is depending on when you start counting five or six days from when McCain, Trump made this supposedly end of career statement about John McCain.

 He was to be gone by now.

-He was not going to be able to survive this.
+Remember, he was not going to be able to survive this.

 Why, he had stepped in it so bad.